sisby-folk/origins-minus/README.md

 As of `v1.7.1` origins works out of the box with Quilt.
 On 1.18.2, you'll have to add a [quilt version of calio](https://github.com/sisby-folk/mc-packs/raw/quilt_1.18.2/mods/Calio-1.18.2-1.6.0.jar) as a workaround.

+Not tested with older versions of origins.

 ### Credits

-Many origins are adapted with permission from Origins Plus by [Dan's Other Clone](https://www.youtube.com/c/DansOtherClone/videos).
+Many origins are adapted with permission from Origins Plus by [Dan's Other Clone](https://www.youtube.com/c/DansOtherClone/videos) - Hence the name!
-Most are simply cut down from their originals - check them out if you're interested!

 ### Afterword